AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 The {api:anychart.core.ui.Legend#drag}drag(){api} method with `true` as a parameter enables the drag-and-drop mode, allowing users to drag the legend to any position:

 ```
-// enable the drag and drop mode of the legend
+// enable the drag-and-drop mode of the legend
 chart.legend().drag(true);
 ```